MoinJulian/portfolio/src/data/posts/golfgames.md

 Rest assured, we're committed to providing a steady stream of new updates and exciting features.
 Our team is dedicated to enhancing your experience, and you can expect frequent additions to keep the excitement alive.

-### Can I play the offline version on all devices?

-Absolutely!
-The offline version is designed to be accessible on a wide range of devices.
-It functions just like a website, and it's pre-rendered upon opening to ensure seamless functionality even when there's no network connectivity.
-This means you can enjoy the games on various devices without worrying about a network connection.

 ### What programming languages are used in the project?